Outside-Obstacle Representations with All Vertices on the Outer Face: Regular Outside Obstacle Representations

 \section{Regular Outside Obstacle Representations}

-This section deals with regular OORs.
+This section deals with regular OORs of three graph classes.
 A \emph{cactus} is a connected graph where every edge is contained in at most one simple cycle.
+The \emph{weak dual} of a plane graph or a planar drawing is its dual graph without the vertex corresponding to the outer face.
 An \emph{outerpath} is a graph that admits an \emph{outerpath} drawing, i.e., an outerplanar drawing whose weak dual is a path.
-A \emph{grid} is the Cartesian product $P_k\square P_\ell$ of two simple paths $P_k,P_\ell$.
+Let $P_k = \langle v_1,\dots,v_k \rangle$ denote a (simple) path with $k$ vertices.
+A graph $G$ is a \emph{grid graph} (or simply a grid) if there are positive integers $k$ and $\ell$ such that $G=P_k\square P_\ell$, that is, if $V(G)=V(P_k) \times V(P_\ell)$ and if $G$ contains an edge between two vertices $(v_i,v_j)$ and $(v_{i'},v_{j'})$ if and only if $|i-i'|=0$ and $|j-j'|=1$ or vice versa.